SSalem00/Xdownloader/README.md

 # Xdownloader

-A small Chrome/Brave extension that adds a download button to tweets with video or GIFs.
+A Chromium based extension that adds a download button to tweets with video or GIFs.

 The one thing it does that most don't: Twitter "GIFs" are actually MP4s, and most downloaders just give you that MP4.
 This one re-encodes them into a real `.gif` file so what you save is what you'd expect.

-No third-party sites, no login, no tracking.
+No third-party sites needed.

 ## Install